 How Well Does AI Fit Under QRAs?

-Artificial Intelligence development is the essence of QRA, and almost always meets the Four-Part Innovation Test requirements:
+Artificial Intelligence development is the essence of QRA, and like most software innovation, almost always meets the Four-Part Innovation Test requirements:

 1. Permitted Purpose

 Businesses involved in developing a product or process for AI software can claim R&D credits for the development expenses.
 For example, a company creating an AI customer support software to improve the end-user experience can claim the development as a QRA.